Programs and Services

 Please watch our website and Facebook page for information about our 2020 Summer Lunch Program!

-Come one day, any day or all days!
-This program provides children who have completed K-11th grade with activities and lunch during 7 weeks of the summer.
+Due to COVID-19, our 2020 SLP is virtual.
+However, you can come one day, any day or all days!
+This program provides children who have completed K-11th grade with breakfast, lunch, and activities during 7 weeks of the summer.
 The program meets Monday-Friday from 9 am - 12 pm.
-For more information, contact Laura Masgala at email@example.com
+For more information, contact us at firstname.lastname@example.org

 The backpack program services food insecure students in the Shippensburg Area School District by providing a backpack of meals over the weekend.
 If you are interested in signing your child up for the program, please contact your school counselor.
-For general information, please contact Josh Stromberg, VISTA@ship.edu
+For general information, please contact us at

 This program is for students in the Shippensburg Area Middle School and High School having difficulty in the school setting.
 The students meet once a week to work on different skills such as communication and conflict resolution.
 School counselors and/or teachers can refer students to the program, both the student and the parents have to agree and give permission for the student to participate.
 To learn more, email firstname.lastname@example.org